lyne408/smile-to-camera-se/README.md

 **No any enhancements or fixes.**

 - Upgrade SmileToCamera.esp to Form v44.
-- Modify those source codes of *BeinzCameraPlugin* to match SKSE64.
+- Modify those source code of *BeinzCameraPlugin* to match SKSE64.

 ## Issues